Lessons I Have Learned: Participative Learning & Outsider Perspectives

 LESSON I LEARNED FROM A BOY

 LESSON: As I look back at my personal relationship with people, I realized that the boy gave me something profound.
-I have surrendered trying to invest much emotions on smart people because I am sure many, if not all of them, will easily leave.
-When I want an easy life and the basic ways to have a great time, I just need to hangout with the not-so-smart ones.
+I have surrendered trying to invest many emotions in smart people because I am sure many, if not all of them, will easily leave.
+When I want an easy life and the basic ways to have a great time, I just need to hang out with the not-so-smart ones.
 So far, life has been much happier and easier than ever before.

 [RGSuyom: August 19, 2010/Angeles City]

 A LESSON ON ATTRIBUTION: What I Learned from A Cheating Student

 Almost a decade ago, I was teaching at a popular university here in Angeles City when I challenged my class of freshmen students to do an impromptu speech on any random topic the class would pick.
 I promised to EXEMPT in the Final Exam anyone who can deliver an ORIGINAL at least three-minute speech.
 A gentleman stood up and took the challenge.
 In his conclusion, everyone was really impressed for he even spoke in Old English, except one.
 I wrote on the board A KNIGHT'S TALE and saw how his countenance suddenly changed.
 Following the dismissal, I asked why he did not ATTRIBUTE the entire piece to the movie.
 He retorted that what he had delivered was all original; I told him otherwise and that he would fail if he would not tell his classmates about the crime he just did.
 He did not yield and went on his way.
 Sadly, he never showed up anymore in class till the semester ended because of the shame of having to tell everyone that he pretended.